jajk/DataStructures/README.md

 2、Stack,this stand for orderstack and linked stack;

-3、Array,this stand for array stack;
+3、Array,this stand for array structur;

 4、Tree,this means tree structur;